enzojob/eiffel-snake/README.md

      AnimationTimer timer = new AnimationTimer() {
          public void handle(long now) {

-             if (now - then > 1000000000 / speedFactor) { // vitesse a laquelle l'affichage est mis a jours
+             if (now - then > 1000000000 / speedFactor) { // refresh speed
                  field.update();
                  then = now;
                  score.setText("Score: " + field.score);
                  changed = false;

 We also wanted to talk about another important code snippet regarding the display of the "Game Over" gif.
-We used InputStrem to call the gameover.gif file belonging to ressources.
-We than created an object image of type Image and displayed it on the screen.
+We used InputStream to call the gameover.gif file belonging to ressources.
+We then created an object image of type Image and displayed it on the screen.

 	InputStream inputStream = getClass().getResourceAsStream("/gameover.gif");
         Image image = new Image(inputStream);